 Passages is a women’s community based correctional facility serving State and Federal inmates.
 The facility, located at 1001 South 27th Street in Billings, Montana, includes an inpatient Alcohol and Drug Treatment unit (ADT), an intake unit that provides assessments, sanctions, and acute mental health care, and a pre-release (or re-entry) unit.
 The first clients of Passages were received January 19, 2007.
-Jan Begger, Chief Operating Officer, is the Director of Passages and oversees the operation of the facility.
-Ms. Begger has more than twenty-five years experience in corrections and is a Licensed Addictions Counselor.
-She holds a Masters Degree in Management from the University of Mary.
+Jan Begger, Chief Operating Officer and the Director of Passages oversaw the operation of the facility for 15 years prior to her retirement in June of 2022.
+Gina Poor is the new Director of Passages and has been with the agency for 15 years, also joining Ms. Begger in opening the doors of Passages.
+Gina is a Licensed Addictions Counselor and Licensed Clinical Professional Counselor.
+She holds a Master’s Degree in Rehabilitation Counseling.

 Recreation at Passages is part of treatment.

 - Passages has a full time recreation manager for all programs;